abduldoesramen/abduldoesramen.github.io/md Files/ReactBlog01.md

 ### _<u>Functional Components</u>_:<br>

-Again, from my understanding Functional Components are similar yet different to Cllass Components.<br>
+Again, from my understanding Functional Components are similar yet different to Class Components.<br>
 Functional Components take in arguments, that are the Props of this component, returns the same JSX we explored in Class Components; running top-to-bottom. <br>
 Functional Components do not have any class, constructors or methods associated with them, nor do they any lifecycles we discussed about Class Components.<br>